Practices Over Values

 Our practices reveal our values.

-We want to covenant ourselves to a set of practices that embody and demonstrate our core values.
-So the Table is defined by 4 core practices that form us as a community of disciples of Jesus.
+Rather than merely ascribe to aspirational ideas, we want to embody a way of life together.
+Specifically, we covenant ourselves to a set of 4 practices that embody and demonstrate our core values, and form us as a community of disciples of Jesus.

 Our 4 core practices are WELCOMING, LISTENING, GOSPELING, and GOING.